-Qualification: Diploma in Business Administration
+Malaysian, male, age 59 Qualification: Diploma in Business Administration

 Mr. Low Teck Cheong joined Hai Ming Industries Sdn.
 Bhd. on 15 June 2009 as General Manager.
 He has been working with KPSCB group for more than twelve (12) years.
 He is a Director to the Board of the subsidiaries of KPSCB since 2015 namely, Hai Ming Industries Sdn.
-Bhd., Hai Ming Marketing Sdn.
-Bhd. and Hai Ming Paper Mills Sdn.
+Bhd., Hai Ming Paper Mills Sdn.
 Bhd. and Hai Ming Trading Co.
 Sdn.
 Bhd. where he is in charge of paper converting division and other trading divisions.

-He does not have any family relationship with any Director or major shareholder of KPSCB group.
+He does not have any family relationship with any director or major shareholder of KPSCB group.

-He has not been convicted of any offences within the past 5 years (other than traffic offences, if any) and does not have any conflict of interest in the Company.
+He has not been convicted of any offences within the past 5 years (other than traffic offences, if any) and does not has any conflict of interest in the Company.